 The vast majority of our properties are leased to unrated tenants whose credit is evaluated through our internal underwriting and credit analysis.
-Substantially all of our tenants are required to provide financial information to us periodically or, in some instances, at our request.
-As of December 31, 2023, leases contributing 98.8% of our annualized base rent required tenants to provide us with specified unit-level financial information and leases contributing 98.8% of our annualized base rent required tenants to provide us with corporate-level financial information.
+Substantially all of our tenants are required to provide financial information to us periodically or, in some instances, at our request that we use in evaluating their creditworthiness.
 We analyze the creditworthiness of our tenants using Moody's Analytics RiskCalc, which provides an estimated default frequency ("EDF") and a "shadow rating," and a lease's property-level rent coverage ratio.
 Our methods may not adequately assess the risk of an investment.
 An EDF score and a shadow rating are not the same as, and may not be as indicative of creditworthiness as, a rating published by a nationally recognized statistical rating organization.
 Our calculations of EDFs, shadow ratings and rent coverage ratios are unaudited and are based on financial information provided to us by our tenants and prospective tenants without independent verification on our part, and we assume the appropriateness of estimates and judgments that were made by the party preparing the financial information.
 If our assessment of credit quality proves to be inaccurate, we may be subject to defaults, and our cash flows may be less stable.
 The ability of an unrated tenant to meet its obligations to us may be more speculative than that of a rated tenant.